 For example, just changing the focal length of a camera can even change the width of your head..

-Does zoom mirror your face?
+Does a mirror show your true reflection?

-Is camera or mirror more accurate?
+Is a mirror or camera more accurate?

 Do I Look Like The Mirror Reflection Or Camera Picture? … If you consider yourself, what you see in the mirror is probably the most accurate image of you because it is what you see everyday – unless you see yourself in photos more than in mirrors.

 Is a mirror how others see you?